AlexLJC/xtraderbacktest/README.md

 # xtraderbacktest
-This project is a backtest system for trading algo.
+This project is a trading system for trading algo.
+It includes backtest, market scan and live trading features.
 Star it if you like and keep tracking the updates.

 # Requirements